morphy2k/broadcast-notification-system/README.md

 ### Use

-1. Open the dashboard via `http://localhost:8080` or what you have configured
+1. Open the dashboard via `http://localhost:8080` or what you have configured *(for best experience please use a chromium based browser)*
 2. Make your settings
 3. Take the default template as example and build your own
 4. Put `http://localhost:8080/notification[/endpoint]` in your OBS browser source *(if authentication on, with token at the end)*